What is DHCP? | How to Enable It on Windows 10

 Step 4

-If you look at the IP addresses assigned by the DHCP server, you can see that the Android phone receives the IP address 192.168.1.100.
+If you look at the IP addresses assigned by the dynamic assignment server, you can see that the Android phone receives 192.168.1.100.

-Automatic IP Address Settings and Configuration on Windows 10
+Automatic IP Settings and Configuration on Windows 10

-For DHCP settings, you must configure your network adapter from the Network and Sharing Center.
+For DHCP settings, you must configure your LAN adapter from the Network and Sharing Center.

-Follow these steps in order for a computer to obtain an automatic IP address from the server.
+Follow these steps to help a computer obtain an automatic address from the server.

 Step 1

-The first step in enabling DHCP is to open the Network and Sharing Center.
-As shown in the picture below, you can immediately access the network and the sharing center after clicking the Wireless icon.
+The first step in enabling dynamic IP assignment is to open the Network and Sharing Center.
+As shown in the picture below, you can immediately access the LAN and the sharing center after clicking the Wireless icon.

 Step 2